 Refinancing always involves paperwork, and can involve more red tape than when you got your first loan.
 If you want to pull out some of your equity when you secure a refinance mortgage loan, you will definitely have to prove you have the credit and income to afford the new payment.

-Before you do a mortgage refinance, really look at your costs, risks and fees.
+Before you commit to a lender, really look at your costs, risks and fees when you shop mortgage refinance rates.

 Is It a Good Time to Consider a Mortgage Refinance?